gooderfreed/arena_c/README.md

 **Key Benefits of Arena Allocation:**

-*   **Performance:** Faster allocation and deallocation compared to general-purpose allocators like `malloc`/`free`, especially for allocating and freeing many small objects within the arena's lifecycle.
+*   **Performance:** Logarithmic O(log n) time complexity for allocations using a Left-Leaning Red-Black Tree (LLRB) for managing free blocks, significantly faster than general-purpose allocators like `malloc`/`free`.
-*   **Efficiency:** Reduced memory fragmentation, leading to better memory utilization within the arena.
+*   **Efficiency:** Reduced memory fragmentation and smaller metadata overhead, leading to better memory utilization within the arena.
 *   **Control:**  Deterministic deallocation - freeing the entire arena at once is very fast and predictable.
 Individual blocks can also be freed for memory reuse within the arena.
 *   **Simplicity:**  Easy to integrate into C projects as a header-only library.

 **When to Use Arena Allocation:**